Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 testers to use Selenium to test site where they didn't have the possibility to deploy their code.

-.. note:: You can find additional information about this topic on wikipedia pages about `Same Origin Policy`_ and XSS_.
+.. note:: You can find additional information about this topic on Wikipedia pages about `Same Origin Policy`_ and XSS_.

 .. _Same Origin Policy: http://en.wikipedia.org/wiki/Same_origin_policy